shangl02/Pipeline/GWAS/liftover/README.md

 ### This docker file has the pipeline to liftover GWAS summary stats
+You can download the docker container in HPC using the following command:

+	singularity pull docker://shl198/crossmap4gwas:0.6.v2

 #### If your GWAS summary stats file has one position column, use the following code: